When to stop mowing lawn

 As a lawn care professional, it’s important to be familiar with the regional variations in mowing schedule to provide the best services to your customers.
 Understanding the specific needs of lawns in different regions can help you tailor your approach and offer appropriate recommendations for lawn care and maintenance.

-As seen in the table, the recommended mowing season can vary across regions.
+The recommended mowing season can vary across regions.
 While the Northeast and Midwest typically follow a seasonal mowing schedule, with a start in spring and an end in fall, the South and West have milder climates that allow for year-round mowing.
 It’s important to keep these regional variations in mind when providing lawn care services and advising customers on their mowing schedules.

 Adjusting Mowing Height for Winter Care